Create a Dataset from any Data Source

-- If this field is set to 'yes', then multiple instances of the report can be computed at run time and the ':measurement_time' variable is defined automatically by the system.
+- If this field is set to 'yes', then multiple instances of the Dataset can be computed at run time and the ':measurement_time' variable is defined automatically by the system.

 At the upper right corner of the screen, click Enable and Publish.